The 5 Worst Travel Safety Advice Women Still Hear (And What Actually Keeps You Safe)

 This is probably the most common—and the most frustrating—piece of bad advice women hear.
 Many women are told to “wait until you have a husband,” “don’t go without a man,” or “it’s too dangerous to be alone.”

-But here’s the truth: women around the world travel solo every day, and thrive doing it.
+But here’s the truth: women around the world travel solo every day — safely and confidently — with the right preparation.

 One traveler shared that if she had waited for a partner to join her trips, she would have missed out on years of experiences.
 Another, divorced, said bluntly: “Do I wait until I find a new partner?
 Screw that.”